damongolding/immich-kiosk/README.md

 Using this URL `http://{URL}?album={ALBUM_ID}&transtion=none&show_time=false` would achieve what we want.

 On the pi connected to the TV you want to display a random image from your library but only images of two specific people.
-It has to be fullscreen and we want to use the fade transition
+We want the image to cover the whole screen (knowing some cropping will happen) and we want to use the fade transition.

-Using this URL `http://{URL}?full_screen=true&transition=fade&person=PERSON_1_ID&person=PERSON_2_ID` would achieve what we want.
+Using this URL `http://{URL}?image_fit=cover&transition=fade&person=PERSON_1_ID&person=PERSON_2_ID` would achieve what we want.

 ------